 - Participant recruitment plan (where applicable)

-- Outcomes strategy/plan
+- Outcomes strategy/plan (required on a quarterly basis)

 Provider Justification: